-The full frame FX-format is an entry level enthusiast camera with a great sensor and processor coupling.
-Nikon Df is a weather-sealed, magnesium alloy bodied camera sporting plenty of controls.
+The full-frame FX-format is a professional camera with a great sensor and processor coupling.
+Nikon Df is a weather-sealed, magnesium alloy-bodied camera sporting plenty of controls.
 It will excite an enthusiast photographer who never handled a standard camera before.
-The Nikon Df makes a mark as the smallest and lightest full frame model Nikon has ever produced.
+The Nikon Df makes a mark as the smallest and lightest full-frame model Nikon has ever produced.

 Taking media from this beginner enthusiast DSLR is possible with its USB 2.0 High-Speed data connection.
 Nikon Df also supports a WU-1a Wi-Fi adapter or a GP-a GPS receiver.
 The Nikon Df has a pentaprism viewfinder offering 100% coverage and 0.70x magnification.
 A rubber eyecup encircles it.

 Nikon DF: Image Quality